nij96969/Automatic-Deployment-using-Terraform/Readme.txt

 Jenkins Pipeline is automatically setup in EC2 and its steps are mentioned in user_data.sh which is not uploaded on the current repository due to important credentials required for setup of the project mentioned later on.

-The required downloading and setup happens in my case i am automating the deployment of LLM Based Docker Generator and Automation
+The required downloading and setup happens in my case i am automating the deployment of LLM Based Docker Generator and Automation (flask_app)

+Overview of the user_data.sh is provided to refer the flow of setup

 The Basic command to run terraform / in our case we are using it to set up the EC2 instance